(Amazon UK link) |

 I could empathise with pretty much all points of view in this book, both from the parent and the child perspective.
 There were a lot of characters but it was pretty easy to remember them all; I loved the distinctive personalities of the three daughters-in-law, as well as gradually learning their secrets and seeing a glimpse into their relationships.

-At one point I was worried that it would all disintegrate, so was pleased with how it ended; it could have been a bit trite and too tidy, and perhaps it was too neat for real life.
+At one point I was worried that it would all disintegrate, so was pleased with how it ended.
+It could have been a bit trite and too tidy, and perhaps it was too neat for real life.
 But Joanna Trollope is a skilled writer, and it seemed eminently believable, so I very much enjoyed this book.

 Overall it was a gentle and satisfying read, with my only slight criticism being that it was perhaps a tad slow-moving in places.